What is Diagnostic Ultrasound (Sonogram)?

-An Ultrasound machine uses high frequency sound waves to create pictures of a variety of body structures including the internal organs of the abdomen and pelvis, the arteries and veins, and the pregnant uterus and its gestation.
-Ultrasound is not usually used to assess bones or the intestines.
-Unlike x-rays and CT scans, ultrasound does not use radiation and therefore may be used safely during pregnancy.
+An Ultrasound machine uses high frequency sound waves to create pictures of a variety of body structures including the internal organs of the abdomen and pelvis, the arteries and veins, and the pregnant uterus and fetus.
+Unlike x-rays and CT scans, ultrasound does not use radiation but instead uses the reflection of sound to produce an image.

 Are there any contraindications to having an ultrasound test (sonogram)?